Ehsangood1/DiscoWherey/SRS.md

 2. **Location Search and Discovery:** Explore an interactive map, filter results, and search by keyword or category.
 3. **Content Management:** Upload and manage reviews, images, and location tags.
 4. **Guest Access:** Guests can view content but cannot save or post.
-To see in high resolution just click on that.
+To see in high resolution just click on below photo.

 ![DiscoWherey drawio](https://github.com/user-attachments/assets/dc94fb83-d8cb-4a6e-b494-684cb5aa3448)